Become an Otter Spotter

 Loveland Living Planet Aquarium, Draper, UT

-If you see an otter, take a photo if you can (it doesn’t have to be a good one), and fill out the sightings form.
-If the sighting is in a sensitive area, let us know and we won’t make it visible.
+If you see an otter, take a photo (it doesn’t have to be a good photo), and submit your sighting.
+Let us know if you have video and we’ll send you a link to upload it.
+If the sighting is in a sensitive area, tell us and we won’t make it visible.
 We’re all about collecting data while protecting otters.

 For stories, photos, video, and all the how and why of Otter Spotter, please see our interactive Story Map.
-Thanks to our Otter Spotters, we have important information about otter range that wasn’t previously available.
+Thanks to our Otter Spotters, we have important information about otter range, behavior, and prey species that wasn’t previously available.

 Submit Your River Otter Sightings